w4cyber-favicon-white

 Executive Master in Cybersecurity Management Scholarship

-Solvay Lifelong Learning is offering in collaboration with Women4Cyber one full scholarship, and three half scholarships for the Executive Master in Cybersecurity Management (EMCM), starting in January 2024.
+Solvay Lifelong Learning is offering in collaboration with Women4Cyber five half scholarships for the Executive Master in Cybersecurity Management (EMCM), starting in January 2025.

 Brussels, Belgium